chargebyte/chargebyte-docs/docs/source/development.rst

 #.
 A recipe file is needed to build the module.
 The recipe file is a file with the extension :code:`.bb` and
    contains information about the module, such as the source code location, dependencies, and how to build it.
    The Yocto documentation provides a `guide on how to write a recipe file <https://docs.yoctoproject.org/dev-manual/new-recipe.html>`_.
-   Let's assume that the new recipe is called :code:`my_module.bb`.
+   Let's assume that the new recipe is called :code:`my-module.bb`.
 It should look something like this:

    .. code-block:: console